noxhsxrk/discord-bot/src/bot_commands/herd_mentality/README.md

 6. **Scoring**:

    - Moderator adds points to players using /haddpoint command.
+   - You can also add points by using /haddpointview command.
+This command will show buttons to add points to players.

 7. **Repeat**:
    - After adding points to players, moderator repeats the round using /hresult command in order to show current results.